AbdullahM0hamed/SalahTimes/README.md

 </div>

 ## Salah Times
 This is a simple android app intended to help Muslims keep track of the times of salah, whilst also being open-source so Muslims can feel comfortable letting this app use their location data.
+Everything is built entirely via Github [actions](https://github.com/AbdullahM0hamed/SalahTimes/actions).

 ## Planned Features - CheckList
 This app is not yet complete enough (in my opinion) for release.
 Here is a list of features that I want done, and whether or not they are complete.

 - [x] Calculate Salah Times
-  - [x] Make calculation method configurable
+  - [ ] Make calculation method configurable
   - [x] Calculate times for other days, so users can check ahead of time if they wish
-- [ ] Notify the user when it is time for Salah.
-This is the main feature I would like to fix before releasing the app
+- [x] Notify the user when it is time for Salah.
 - [ ] - Have a functioning Qiblah compass
   - [x] - Provide a fallback for users who do not have the necessary sensors to allow for a working compass, using the sun as a reference.
 Unfortunately, I am one of these people and need help testing any code I will have to write for a functioning compass.
 - [ ] A widget for Salah Times